okteto/okteto/docs/code-review.md

 Each command should have its own set of end-to-end tests to prove that the main functionality works correctly.
 An e2e test should be added to a new feature if it adds a new use case or breaks an existing use case.

 In order to speed up the CI process, all tests are executed in parallel including any new tests

+### How to know if my PR affects other services?

+- `deploy/destroy` command: This command has the most dependencies, as it is used by all other services:

+  - The information stored on the configmap is used on the UI to show information like structured logs, repository information or to execute actions like redeploying or destroying the application.

+  - The logs that are written in the buffer(`JSON`) will be the ones stored in the configmap, to later show them in the UI.

+  - The following actions directly or indirectly use this command: [preview deploy](https://github.com/okteto/deploy-preview)/[pipeline deploy](https://github.com/okteto/pipeline)/[destroy pipeline](https://github.com/okteto/destroy-pipeline)/[preview destroy](https://github.com/okteto/destroy-preview)

+  - Changes on this command can affect other commands like `preview` or `pipeline`

+- `up/down` command: It's mostly used on the `vscode` and `docker extension`

+- `stack` command: This command is used by `okteto deploy` command.

+- Changes on `graphql` calls: You have to check that your changes should work also with the previous `okteto chart` version.

 ### Logs